mdouchin/termux-postgis-script/README.md

 You can use the `./liz.sh` command to run some preconfigured functions:

-* `./liz/sh pe`: run termux-setup-storage
+* `./liz/sh pe`: run termux-setup-storage to allow acces to your documents (Download, DCIM, etc.)
 * `./liz/sh up`: update termux packages
-* `./liz/sh in`: install PostgreSQL/PostGIS & create gis database and gis user
+* `./liz/sh in`: install PostgreSQL/PostGIS & create gis database and gis user && install sshd
 * `./liz/sh pg`: start/stop/restart/status PostgreSQL service
 * `./liz/sh ip`: get Android device IP address
 * `./liz/sh bk`: backup the gis database
 * `./liz/sh re`: restore the gis database

-We recommand at first to run the commands `pe` then `up`.
-Afterward, you can install PostgreSQL with `in`
+* `./liz/sh st`: restart PostgreSQL and the sshd services, to be used at device or session startup.
+It also shows the SSH username and the devices IP addresses

+### Installation

+For your first use, we recommend to:

+* run the command `pe` to grant access to your documents
+* run the command then `up` to update the packages
+* run the command  `in` to install PostgreSQL and sshd.
+This can take a couple of minutes, and need you to follow the progress, since it asks for some confirmations.

+Of course, the installation process must be done only once.

+During the installation, you will be asked for:

+* the SSH user password, to connect with SSH from a computer
+* the PostgreSQL gis user password to be able to connect to the gis database

+Example commands:

 ```bash
 # Add symbolic links to access your Android files